MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### TLS13HardeningForLocalAnchorsEnabled
-  #### Enable a TLS 1.3 security feature for local trust anchors
+  #### Enable a TLS 1.3 security feature for local trust anchors (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 85.
   #### Supported versions:
-  - On Windows and macOS since 81 or later
+  - On Windows and macOS since 81, until 85

   #### Description
+  This policy doesn't work because it was only intended to be a short-term mechanism to give enterprises more time to upgrade affected proxies.

 This policy controls a security feature in TLS 1.3 that protects connections against downgrade attacks.
 It is backwards-compatible and will not affect connections to compliant TLS 1.2 servers or proxies.
 However, older versions of some TLS-intercepting proxies have an implementation flaw which causes them to be incompatible.

 If you enable this policy or don't set it, Microsoft Edge will enable these security protections for all connections.

 If you disable this policy, Microsoft Edge will disable these security protections for connections authenticated with locally-installed CA certificates.
 These protections are always enabled for connections authenticated with publicly-trusted CA certificates.

-This policy may be used to test for any affected proxies and upgrade them.
+This policy can be used to test for any affected proxies and upgrade them.
 Affected proxies are expected to fail connections with an error code of ERR_TLS13_DOWNGRADE_DETECTED.
-A later version of Microsoft Edge will enable this option by default.

-After it is enabled by default, administrators who need more time to upgrade affected proxies may use this policy to temporarily disable this security feature.
-This policy will be removed after version 85.

   #### Supported features:
   - Can be mandatory: Yes